EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 How does SEO help e-learning SaaS companies generate more qualified leads?

-SEO helps e-learning SaaS companies generate qualified leads by aligning content with specific buyer use cases rather than broad educational topics.
+SEO helps e-learning SaaS companies generate qualified leads by aligning content with specific buyer use cases, and an experienced elearning SEO company structures this around how vendors are actually evaluated: pricing models, delivery formats, and scalability.
 Service pages, solution pages, and industry-specific content tend to convert better than general learning resources.

 When SEO service for SaaS is structured around how buyers evaluate vendors (e.g., pricing models, delivery formats, scalability, and outcomes), organic traffic becomes more sales-ready and easier to qualify.

-For example, in this e-learning SEO case study, GrowPad worked with Blue Carrot to shift focus toward service and solution pages that reflected real buying scenarios.
+For example, in this e-learning SEO& GEO case study, GrowPad worked with Blue Carrot to shift focus toward service and solution pages that reflected real buying scenarios.
 As a result, organic traffic became more sales-ready, contributing directly to a 25% increase in qualified leads within three months.

 What makes SEO different for e-learning and educational SaaS products?